twaclaw/pi-k8s/README.md

 $ ansible-playbook playbooks/initialize_k8s_master.yml -i masters.cfg --user macondo --ask-become-pass
 ```

+(This step might take several minutes to complete and is the most likely to fail.
+It is necessary to delete `/etc/kubernetes` and `/var/lib/etcd` and restart the master node before retrying.)

-At this point, running the command `kubectl get nodes`  in the master node should return one node:
+Upon success, running the command `kubectl get nodes`  in the master node should return one node:

 ```console
 macondo@ursula:~ $ kubectl get nodes